dataninjato/dataninjato.github.io/_posts/2021-12-18-ab-testing-aws-cloud-glue-athena-s3.md

-discontinued for now due to minor AWS cloud cost shock at the billing cycle 🙈
+Status: stopped this small project for now due to a minor AWS cloud cost shock at the billing cycle 🙈